 I am a PhD student at the Department of Computer Science and Technology, University of Cambridge, supervised by Prof. Pietro Liò.
 My research explores the intersection of Geometric Deep Learning and Graph Neural Networks for drug discovery and biomolecule design.

-Hi, I'm Chaitanya Joshi!
-I'm a Research Engineer at A*STAR, Singapore, working on the emerging field of Graph Deep Learning.
-I graduated as the Valedictorian from Nanyang Technological University, Singapore in 2019 with a B.Eng. in Computer Science, and was a Research Assistant under Prof. Xavier Bresson.
+Previously, I was a Research Engineer at the Institute for Infocomm Research, A*STAR, Singapore, where I was awarded the National Science Scholarship (PhD).
+Before that, I graduated as the Valedictorian from Nanyang Technological University, Singapore in 2019 with a B.Eng. in Computer Science.

 Download my CV.

 We propose a Geometric Weisfeiler-Leman test to study the expressive power of Geometric Graph Neural Networks and demonstrate the advantages of equivariant GNNs over invariant GNNs.
 (Oral Presentation, NeurIPS 2022 Workshop)